vaibhav18matere/books/README.md

 What happened yesterday — what happened five minutes ago — is the past.
 We can reignite and restart whenever we like.
 ...Why not do it right now?

+### 21st JAN => A MORNING RITUAL

+- Many successful people have a morning ritual. meditation, exercise, journaling—just a few pages where they write down their thoughts, fears, hopes.
+In these cases, the point is not so much the activity itself as it is the ritualized reflection.
+The idea is to take some time to look inward and examine.

+### 22nd JAN => THE DAY IN REVIEW

+- Keep your own journal, whether it’s saved on a computer or in a little notebook.
+Take time to consciously recall the events of the previous day.
+- Notice what contributed to your happiness and what detracted from it.
+- Write down what you’d like to work on or quotes that you like.
+By making the effort to record such thoughts, you’re less likely to forget them.
+- An added bonus: you’ll have a running tally to track your progress too.

 ### 21th JANUARY => WISH NOT, WANT NOT